sticky-logo

 Dublin Castle

 Dublin Castle, set on the site of a former Viking fortress, has been the seat of English and later British administration in Ireland for over 700 years.
+Rebuilt as the castle we now know in the seventeenth, eighteenth, nineteenth and twentieth centuries, Dublin Castle is now a government complex and an arena of state ceremony.
 The complex features historic State Apartments, the Chapel Royal, and medieval undercrofts, making it a key stop in Dublin’s story.

 www.dublincastle.ie